 When I first heard about The Feminine Mistake and read a review of it, I thought, “Humph.”
-I hadn’t actually read the book yet but I had some preconceived notions about it.
-For one, I assumed that it was just another one of those criticisms of stay at home moms.
-Just another way to undervalue a woman’s contribution to home and family and therefore society at large.
-So I felt justified in being offended.
+I hadn’t actually read the book but had preconceived notions about it.
+I assumed it was criticizing stay at home moms.
+Even undervaluing a woman’s contribution to home and family, and therefore society at large.
+So, I felt justified in being offended.

 Leslie blew me away.
 She’s a soft, matronly blonde woman with bouncy curls and lipstick.
 I found myself agreeing with much she had to say.
 She was certainly not the hardnose, finger snapping feminazi I had imagined.
 I wanted not to like her and her message.
 I wanted not to like her book.